 By learning to use the theories and strategies that underpin all successful advertising campaigns through work on 'live' briefs for real clients, the Warrington-based Advertising programme in the Department of Media helps you to develop your creative potential in order to generate powerful and persuasive messages.

-Come to our Open Evening on Tuesday 14th June to find out more about this course.
+Come to our Open Day on Saturday 22nd October to find out more about this course.

 Advertising is one of the most influential sources of creative ideas in popular culture.
 The storytelling techniques developed for advertising have changed the way we look at - and the way we find meaning in - everything around us.